 - Shrinkage: Radial – 4.8%, Tangential: 7.2%, Volumetric: 12.8%, T/R Ratio: 1.5

 Availability and Price

 Even though Sapele has been placed on IUCN Red List because about 20% of the wood population was lost in the past few decades, it’s still the easiest and cheapest available variant to Mahogany.
 From CameroonTimberExport, you can buy African Sapele slabs, logs and timber form at the lowest price in the market with guaranteed on-time delivery to your location anywhere in the world.

 Primary Uses of Sapele Wood

-Sapele can be used in a variety of woodworking projects, including as a high-quality and good looking replacement to Mahogany.
+The above listed sapele wood properties makes it usable for a variety of woodworking projects, including as a high-quality and good looking replacement to Mahogany.
 Some of the best examples of Sapele timber applications include making fine furniture, boatbuilding, turned objects, cabinetry, paneling, flooring, veneering making, doors and windows, outdoor furniture, musical instruments, countertops, beams, and specialty items.

 How to Buy Sapele Online (At the Lowest Price)

-If you are looking for the best place to buy Sapele wood, timber or veneer online at the lowest price with location shipping, contact CameroonTimberExportSarl.
+If you are looking for the best place to buy Sapele lumber, timber or veneer online at the lowest price with location shipping, contact CameroonTimberExportSarl.
 We are Africa’s leading exporter of top-quality sapele wood logs and timber and ship to most locations around the globe.